serokell/serokell-util/serokell-style.md

     deriving (Show, Eq)
 ```

-If there is only one field for every constructor more compact style is allowed.
+If there is only one field for every constructor, you _may_ write it more compactly.

 ```haskell
 data Address